tronscan/tron-tvl-list/README.md

 * `name`[Required]: your Defi project name.
 * `logoURI`[Required]: the logo URI of your Defi project.
 * `homepage`[Required]: the home page of your Defi project.
-* `CoinMarketCapID`[Optional]: so your TVL can appear on Coinmarketcap.
-Find your ID through (https://api.coinmarketcap.com/data-api/v3/map/all?listing_status=active,inactive,untracked&start=1&limit=10000).
+* `MarketCapLink`[Optional]: so your TVL can appear on Coinmarketcap or Coingecko. (https://coinmarketcap.com/currencies/#TOKEN or https://www.coingecko.com/en/coins/#TOKEN)

 * `url`[Required]: the url to get your specific Defi project's TVL, the result should be JSON format:
 ```